-The CMU Conservatory Singers group is a traditional choral ensemble, open to all singers by audition, which performs in concerts and worship services on the CMU campus.
+The CMU Conservatory Singers is a traditional choral ensemble, open to all singers by audition, which performs in concerts and worship services on the CMU campus.
 When the Conservatory Singers join with Chorale to present works for mass choir, the two choirs create A Cappella Choir.
-The Conservatory Singers are under the direction of Prof. Ron Atteberry.
+The Conservatory Singers are under the direction of Prof. Laura Wiebe.

 Scholarships are available to all students participating in fine arts, regardless of major.
 Students must be accepted to CMU and audition in order to qualify for a scholarship.